-Strathmore Seed Cleaning Plant, in conjunction with Bayer, will reimburse a large portion of the seed testing costs for all producers that treat with their product.

-If you would like more information about this seed testing program, please
+Strathmore Seed Cleaning Plant, in conjunction with Bayer and Syngenta will reimburse a large portion of the seed testing costs for all producers that treat with their product.
+For those using BASF there are costs savings as well.
+If you would like more information about this seed testing program, please contact us.

-Strathmore Seed Strathmore, AB T1P 0H3 (403) 934-3421
+242042C Highway 21 Wheatland County, AB Mailing address: Box 2548 Strathmore, AB T1P 0H3 (403) 934-3421